ocervell/flask-flash/README.md

 In the following we will create a CRUD (Create, Read, Update, Delete) API wrapping around our `User` model.

-The example is accessible in the `examples/app1` folder.
+The following example code is accessible from the `examples/app1` folder.

 **Install Flask-Flash**